 Along the Icefields Parkway you’ll see stunning, turquoise-coloured lakes, glacier-rimmed mountains, the Bow River, far-reaching mountain vistas, wildlife and waterfalls.
-Along the parkway, there are many scenic pullouts – but be careful in summer crossing busy lanes of traffic.
+There are many scenic pullouts – but be careful in summer crossing busy lanes of traffic.
+If you love a good bike ride with some epic hills, consider experiencing the Icefields Parkway from the seat of your bike.
+Start in Banff, Lake Louise, or Jasper.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.